jborean93/packer-windoze/README.md

 # packer-windoze

-_This is still a work in progress and some things are subject to change_

 This repo contains code that can generate Packer templates designed to build and package Windows templates for use with Vagrant boxes.
 The overall goal is to cover all supported Windows OS' included Windows Server, Server Core,